jlozion026/dashlab_challenge/README.md

 4. **Export to a Spreadsheet File:** The end result of the processing is the creation of a spreadsheet file, indicating that the extracted and transformed data is organized and presented in a spreadsheet format.

 [Promotional Video](https://drive.google.com/file/d/1VBecVfg7D0_4d54JzKVc0DUHnH0Ug2tc/view?fbclid=IwAR3ZfMSBZ1hW_8s1w0SsnonisSK9tLXL2aNKdq3AJspugkFBwAvmKdU0boM)

+## Motivation

+Our project was created to compete with an "AI and Machine Learning," aiming to create a smart program that can quickly gather information from medical forms.

+**Time-Efficiency:** Automation minimizes manual data entry efforts, swiftly processing large volumes of medical forms for heightened operational efficiency.

+**Enhanced Accessibility:** Digitally organizing and storing extracted data facilitates easy analysis, reporting, and integration with other systems, improving overall healthcare information accessibility and usability.

+**Enhanced Focus:** Automating routine tasks allows healthcare professionals to redirect efforts towards value-added activities like patient care, research, and decision-making.
 ___

 ## Getting Started